saideepak21/saideepak21/About Me .md

 I aim to leverage my skills and knowledge to solve real-world problems and create value through data.
 Looking to work in a challenging and creative environment, I focus on achieving career growth through continuous learning and staying competitive in the ever-evolving data landscape.

-Skills: SQL, Power BI, Excel, Data Analysis, Business Development, Visualization, Presentation, Storytelling
+Skills: SQL, Power BI, Excel, Data Analysis, Business Development, Visualization, Presentation, Storytelling.

 <!---